 We have extensive experience working with listed buildings, and this being a grade II, we ensured all work fell within the required rules for restoration works for this type of building.
-Key amongst these is the focus on maintaining the window as close to its original form as possible: a goal that our whole work method is set up to achieve.
+Key amongst these is the focus on maintaining the window as close to its original form as possible: a goal that our whole work method is set to achieve.

 So after sanding down surfaces (many to bare wood) any rotten sections and bad sills were repaired with Accoya wood and resinous fillers prior to window lamination with our unique method.
 These woods are ideally suited to historic window repair work with their durability, resistance to mould and 50-year above-ground guarantee.

-After ten days of work on-site, we pull off the job having given this old and tired building a new lease of life.
+After ten days of work on-site, we pull off the job, having given this old and tired building a new lease of life.
 The owners are left happy with their beautiful building restored to its former glory.